toneburst/bline/README.md

 #### Recommended

-- MIDI controller with multiple sliders, knobs or encoders for parameter-mapping
+- MIDI controller with multiple sliders, knobs or encoders for parameter-mapping (optimised for Novation Launch Control XL)
 - Hardware or software tb-303 emulator
 - MIDI interface or USB cable to connect to the above